Made from pasteurized or unpasteurized cow's milk

 Producers: Butlers Farmhouse Cheeses, Dewlay Products Ltd, Leagram Organic Cheese, Singletons’ Dairy

-The cheese is best paired with a fruitier, structured wine form Beaujolais, Morgan.
+The cheese is best paired with a fruitier, structured wine from Beaujolais, Morgan.